syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/001_Using_sql_driver_with_MSSQL.md

 This driver has some special aspects that are important to note.

-- The date format used by the MSSQL database must be explicitly set in the /etc/locales.conf file of the syslog-ng server.
+- The date format used by the MSSQL database must be explicitly set in the /etc/locales.conf file of the {{ site.product.short_name }} server.
 For details, see the following example.

 - As certain database versions limit the maximum length of table names, macros in the table names should be used with care.

-- In the current version of syslog-ng OSE, the types of database columns must be explicitly set for the MSSQL destination.
+- In the current version of {{ site.product.short_name }}, the types of database
+    columns must be explicitly set for the MSSQL destination.

 {% include doc/admin-guide/warnings/mssql-columns.md %}